BioImaging-NKI/Cellpose-Fiji/README.md

 Please cite the [CLIJ](https://www.nature.com/articles/s41592-019-0650-1) article if you use this macro in a publication.

-Input label images: nuclei and cells (label values do not match):
+Input label images: nuclei and cells (label values do not match - colors are different):

 ![image](https://user-images.githubusercontent.com/33119248/138616840-4ec7daf7-b312-4b33-9da2-3575ce8c05e3.png)